How To Avoid Crowds In Santorini

 What to Do Instead of the Caldera

-On the busiest port days, there are several options for things to do outside of the crowded Caldera.
+On the busiest port days, there are plenty of ways to enjoy Santorini away from the crowded Caldera.

 Beach Days

-As I mentioned earlier, the beaches are on the opposite side of the island from the Caldera.
-Spending the day at the beach is a great way to avoid the Caldera cruise ship crowds.
-Kamari and Perissa are two charming beach towns, with several seaside restaurants.
-There are sunbeds and umbrellas on the beaches for rent.
-Some of the restuarants will let you use their sunbeds if you order food and drinks.
-The beaches are rocky, so be sure to bring water shoes.
-We also brought our snorkel masks and enjoyed snorkeling in the turquoise water.
+As I mentioned earlier, Santorini’s beaches are on the opposite side of the island from the Caldera, making them perfect for avoiding cruise ship crowds.
+Kamari and Perissa are charming beach towns with seaside restaurants, and sunbeds for rent.
+Some restaurants even let you use their sunbeds if you order food and drinks.
+The beaches are rocky in places, so bring water shoes, and snorkel masks if you want to explore the clear, turquoise waters.

 Hop On Hop Off Water Taxi in Santorini